theleanweb/fullstack/packages/core/README.md

 ## Rendering

-To render svelte components as SSR components include `ssr` query in file import i.e
+To render svelte components to SSR output, include `ssr` query in file import i.e

 ```ts
 import About from "./views/about.svelte?ssr";
 ```

-Non SSR components can be imported normally i.e
+Non SSR components can be imported as usual i.e

 ```ts
 import About from "./views/about.svelte";